marcus-deans/Chess-Game/doc/TEAM_CONTRACT.md

 ## Team Procedures

 ### Team meetings

 * when and how often to meet (at least once a week)
+    * 1-2 Times a week
 * how to communicate action items made during the meeting
+    * Have someone write down To-Do's and share them once the meeting is done
 * policy for a team member to give advance notice of missing a team meeting and work required to make up for it
+    * Let us know a day in advance if you can't make a meeting and outline what work you will do to make up for it
 * policy for handling disagreements, major decisions, or priorities during the meeting
+    * Discuss any issues directly with the group and we will handle them together

 ### Communications